guzmanwolfrank/aws.cloud.wordpress/README.md

 ## What you will need before starting:

--AWS Account: Create one if necessary //
+-AWS Account: Create one if necessary.

--Skill Level: prior experience with Wordpress //
+-Skill Level: Experience with Wordpress.

--AWS Experience: Intermediate level familiarity with AWS and its services is reccommended. //
+-AWS Experience: Intermediate level familiarity with AWS and its services.

 Remember to delete all instances, services etc. to avoid recurring billing!
 #